kidscancode/godot_recipes/src-4/content/kyn/characterbody2d.md

 ## {{< gd-icon CharacterBody2D >}}CharacterBody2D

 Godot offers a number of collision-related objects to use in your game.
-Knowing how each of them works will help you
+Knowing how each of them works will help you decide which one makes sense for the game object you're making.

+{{% notice tip %}}
+Most 3D nodes work in the same way as their 2D counterparts.
+{{% /notice %}}

 ### Node properties

-* Motion Mode - This property has two options:
+* **Motion Mode** - This property has two options:

     * `Floating`

     Floating mode is intended for top-down games.
 In this mode, all collisions are considered to be "walls".

-    * `Grounded`
+    * `Grounded` (default)

     This is the mode you want for a platformer-style game.
 When choosing this mode, you specify an `Up Direction` which tells the engine what surfaces to consider a floor, a wall, or a ceiling.
 The default `Up Direction` is `(0, -1)`.